-- School of Education requirements for certificate programs. - Bachelor's or master's degree in a STEM field. - Pass Communication & Literacy (MTEL).
+- School admission requirements for education certificate programs. - · Bachelor's or master's degree in a STEM field. - Pass Communication & Literacy (MTEL).

 Transcript analysis: Subject matter competency for General Science 1-6 or 5-8 will be evaluated through transcript analysis by the program chair, following the Massachusetts standards for the license (see www.doe.mass.edu).
 Only coursework completed within the last seven years, with grades of B or better will be considered.